-Three 1 Months

-Ended March 31, Change
+March 31, Change

-2018 2017 F Amount %
+2019 2018 Amount %

 (dollars in thousands)

-General and administrative \$ 7,871 \$ 4,059 \$ 3,812 94%
+General and administrative \$ 11,760 \$ 7,871 \$ 3,889 49%

-Percentage of total revenue 8% 6%
+Percentage of total revenue 9% 8%

-General and administrative expenses increased \$3.8 million, or 94%, in the three months ended March 31, 2018 compared to the three months ended March 31, 2017.
-The change primarily reflected an increase of \$1.1 million of salaries and employee-related costs as a result of our 67% increase in headcount as we continued to grow our business and required additional personnel to support our expanded operations, a \$0.7 million increase in external consulting and insurance fees driven by costs incurred to comply with public company requirements, a \$0.4 million increase in payment processing and billing costs due to increased customer transactions with higher billings due to revenue growth, and a \$0.2 million increase in bad debt expense.
-This increase for the three months ended March 31, 2018 was also due in part to a \$1.0 million increase in stock-based compensation expense related to RSUs.
+General and administrative expenses increased \$3.9 million, or 49%, in the three months ended March 31, 2019 compared to the three months ended March 31, 2018.
+The increase was due primarily to a \$1.5 million increase in salaries and employee-related costs, exclusive of stock-based compensation expense, which increased \$1.1 million due to a 39% increase in headcount to support our expanded operations as we continue to grow our business.
+The increase for the three months ended March 31, 2019 was also due in part to a \$0.4 million increase in legal and consulting fees, a \$0.4 million increase in payment processing and billing costs due to increased customer transactions with higher billings resulting from revenue growth and a \$0.2 million increase in software subscriptions.